 Studies have shown that parents who are warm toward their kids and set age-appropriate boundaries tend to have the most successful children.
 Kids whose self-control is not hindered by emotional outbursts at home are also better behaved.

-18) They take time out of their busy schedules for ‘date night’ with their spouse every week.
-Regardless of what else is going on.
+18) They take time out of their busy schedules for ‘date night’ with their partner.

 The time parents spend together helps foster a healthy relationship that can influence children in positive ways.
 Having parent-child relationships that are based on trust rather than fear is crucial for building self-confidence in young children.